PlasmaPy/PlasmaPy/docs/contributing/doc_guide.rst

 |NumPy|, |SciPy|, |Astropy|, and |pandas|.
 This linking is described in the
 section on :ref:`external-references`.
 In-line code samples are typically enclosed in double backticks.
-To get inline code highlighting, use the :rest:`:py:` role for Python code or :rest:`:bash:` for code run in a terminal.
+To get inline code highlighting, use the :rst:`:py:` role for Python code or :rst:`:bash:` for code run in a terminal.

 .. code-block:: rst